Narwhals - Facts and Adaptations

 The purpose of the tusk was for a long time unknown or at least unproven.
 That only males always have fully developed tusks indicates that there is some element of sexual selection in its function in that the tusk somehow enables males to compete for access to females.
 There is no evidence to show that male narwhals use the tusks to fence in duels with each other as once thought, though males have been seen touching their tusks with other males in non-combative interactions.
-It is possible that the tusks are largely for show only when it comes to mate selection like a peacocks tail for instance.
-It has been suggested that they may be used to break ice or spear prey though there is no evidence for either of these things.
+It is possible that the tusks are largely for show only when it comes to mate selection like a peacock's tail.
+It has been suggested that they may be used to break ice or spear prey (how will it get it off?) though there is no evidence for either of these things.

 From Viking times and through to the Middle Ages in Europe narwhal tusks were thought to be the horns of unicorns.
 Merchants kept their true origin secret and they were sold for huge prices, up to ten times the equivalent weight in gold thanks to their reputed magical powers.
 They were thought to neutralize any poison and so were used to make drinking goblets, they could also cure melancholia (they couldn't really), powdered unicorn horn was a vital part of a physicians medicine chest.